Table of Contents

 How To Balance Hormones?

 The following are a few ways to help balance hormones, do let us know if you want to add something to the list!

-Go for the colour green!
-Broccoli, green leafy vegetables, berries, red, yellow and green peppers, and tomatoes can balance hormones.
+Go green!
+We suggest that Broccoli, green leafy vegetables, berries, red, yellow and green peppers, and tomatoes can balance hormones.
 Take up to5 small servings of fresh vegetables in a day.

-It is commonly heard that women skip breakfast or lunch to avoid intake of calories.
+It is commonly heard that women skip breakfast or lunch to avoid the intake of calories.
 The problem with this approach is that the metabolic rate naturally peaks at noon and slows after that.
 And not just women, skipping meals has become a way of life in today’s generation.
 This causes the food you eat at night is more likely to be stored as fat!
 So do not worry about your weight gain.
 Eat right and wise at the correct times of the day.
 At least have three full healthy meals throughout the day to ensure that you balance hormones.

 Antioxidants are found in fresh fruits and vegetables, especially brightly colored ones.
-Food is the best source for antioxidants, but if you don’t always get enough in your diet, high-quality supplements can provide significant protection.
-Antioxidents keep your cells alive and overall make you look younger!
+Food is the best source of antioxidants, but if you don’t always get enough in your diet, high-quality supplements can provide significant protection.
+Antioxidants keep your cells alive and overall make you look younger!
 Green tea and black tea are some great examples of beverages containing anti-oxidants.

 So now that you know how important it is to balance hormones, it is time to indulge in the pattern of eating right.
 We hope the above list will help you in enhancing your diets.